-Several years ago, an old friend of our family from Germany got the highest gamsat scores of her batch and became a proud graduate of medical school.
+Several years ago, an old friend of our family from Germany got the highest gamsat scores of her batch and became a proud graduate and got her online science degree.
 She worked at several hospitals in Europe and Israel and then was awarded a residency at a prestigious medical center in the U.S. I was very curious to hear about how her experience at this American facility compared to those on the other side of the Atlantic.

 I expected that she was probably awed by the cutting edge equipment and the level of training and care that can be bought for the huge sums we spend on healthcare in this country.
 But that wasn’t exactly her experience.
 No, instead she was rather disappointed.
 She explained that the doctors she had worked with previously (like early American physicians) had spent their careers developing their senses, perfecting their bedside manner and the art of rapport, and honing their skills of observation.
 In contrast, she felt that the doctors at this renowned facility didn’t seem to trust their own diagnostic abilities, nor did they appear driven to hone these skills.
 Instead, they relied heavily on their technology.
 It all came down to interpreting tests and following protocols, and there was little consideration of the person upon whom these tests were being conducted – or the innumerable individual factors that no test can perceive.